Quick Answer

 Building Inspectors pay £336 for initial four-year registration, then £216 per year for maintenance.
 Building Control Approvers face much steeper fees: £4,494 for initial five-year registration and £3,439 per year for maintenance in years two to five.
 Assessment work is charged at £130 per hour.

-These costs ultimately flow down to project budgets.
+These costs flow down to project budgets.
 When your building control provider pays more to operate, those charges land on the project, and eventually on your quotes.

 Gateway system costs at each stage